TABLEALL

 銀座小十

-A perennial winner of three Michelin stars since 2008, Ginza Kojyu continues to push the boundaries of traditional Japanese cuisine.
+A perennial winner of three stars since 2008, Ginza Kojyu continues to push the boundaries of traditional Japanese cuisine.
 A believer in honmono, a Japanese concept of authenticity, Chef Toru Okuda’s dishes celebrates the four seasons using the finest delicacies from across the country.
 Every aspect of the experience from presentation to tableware is worth all the recognition that this establishment has won so far.

 Named after the chef’s friend and late Karatsu-ware artist, Kojyu Nishioka, Ginza Kojyu opened in 2003 in the heart of Tokyo’s gourmet mecca.
 Found in a tiny property that fits merely 14 guests, the restaurant first struggled to lure customers, but the word about Okuda’s talent gradually spread.
 It moved to the current location on Namiki Dori in Ginza 5-Chome in 2012.